Configuring Identity Server as IDP for SSO¶

 Click on Register.

 Make sure that your service provider configuration in WSO2 Identity Server and the identity provider configuration in WSO2 API Manager is similarly reflected on each other.
 Example:

 - If the Response Signing Algorithm in WSO2 Identity Server is rsa-sha256, then the Signature Algorithm in WSO2 API Manager should be RSA with SHA256.

-- If you enabled Enable Single Logout in Identity Server, then enable Enable Logout in WSO2 API Manager.
+- If you select Enable Single Logout in Identity Server, then select Single Logout Profile in WSO2 API Manager.

 Configuring WSO2 API Manager apps as SAML 2.0 SSO service providers¶

 Sign in to the WSO2 API Management Console UI (

 Note that the Publisher, Developer Portal, and Admin Portal service providers will be listed under Service Providers after you have logged in to each of the portals at least once.

 Click and expand Local and Outbound Authentication Configuration, and select Identity Provider as the Federated Authentication.

 Repeat the above steps (Step 2 to Step 4) to configure SAML2 SSO for any of the Publisher, Developer Portal or Admin Portal applications.

 Access the API Publisher:

 Observe the request redirect to the WSO2 IS SAML2.0 based SSO login page.

 If the user authentication is successful against WSO2 IS, it will redirect to the particular Web application with the user already authenticated.

 If you sign in to the Publisher, then access the Developer Portal application, click Login and verify that the same user is already authenticated in the Developer Portal.